mevgmiller/write-javascript-actions/.github/steps/X-finish.md

 Publishing your actions is a great way to help others in your team and across the GitHub community.
 Although actions do not need to be published to be consumed, by adding them to the marketplace you make them easier to find.

-Some notable actions you will find on the marketplace are:
+Some notable actions you will find on the marketplace are:}

+[ var char

 - [Actions for Discord](https://github.com/marketplace/actions/actions-for-discord)
 - [GitHub Action for Slack](https://github.com/marketplace/actions/github-action-for-slack)